Aissa Doumara Ngatansou was 15 years old when she was forced into marriage.

 Aissa Doumara Ngatansou, co-founder of the Association for the Fight against Violence against Women, during the High-Level Forum on “Inclusion, leadership, and participation of women and girls in humanitarian action and risk-informed recovery and resilience” in September 2021.
 Photo: UN Women

-At a time when many local women’s organisations are scaling down disaster resilience initiatives or closing their doors due to lack of funding, Ngatansou’s project has had remarkable reach and success.
+At a time when many local women’s organizations are scaling down disaster resilience initiatives or closing their doors due to lack of funding, Ngatansou’s project has had remarkable reach and success.

 Ngantansou also engaged 200 community leaders, including survivors of sexual violence, teaching them to address trauma and mediate conflict.